weizhiao/rust-elfloader/README.md

 English | [中文](README_zh.md)

-A `lightweight`, `extensible`, and `high-performance` library that can load and relocate ELF objects from memory or files.
+A `lightweight`, `extensible`, and `high-performance` library that can load and relocate ELF objects from memory, files, or sockets.

 [Documentation](https://docs.rs/elf_loader/)
 # Capabilities